-Figure 7.1 PSO Payments 2010 to 2023 (millions)
+Figure 7.1: PSO Payments 2010 to 2022 (millions)

 Light rail (Luas) services operated by Transdev Dublin Light Rail Limited experienced deficits between revenue and operating costs between 2011 and 2013.
 In 2014 Luas operations returned a surplus of €1.94 million, which increased annually to €15.31 million in 2019 as shown in Table 7D and Figure 7.2.
-In 2017 TII received a once-off PSO grant of €6.68m towards Luas Cross City mobilisation costs.
+In 2017 TII received a once-off PSO grant of €6.68m towards Luas CrossCity mobilisation costs.
 Luas did not receive PSO funding from the Authority in 2019, with the Authority agreeing to the balancing of any shortfalls from accumulated cash reserves (which were used to fund the maintenance of the Luas network along with the Authority's capital grant funds).
-The dramatic decline in passenger journeys and fare revenue commencing in 2020 has necessitated subvention payments to TII of €30.2 million in 2020, €32.2 million in 2021, €24.5 million in 2022 and €28.5 million in 2023 in order to maintain services in line with public health restrictions.
+The dramatic decline in passenger journeys and fare revenue commencing in 2020 has necessitated subvention payments to TII of \in 30.2 million in 2020, \in 32.2 million in 2021 and \in 24.5 million in 2022, in order to maintain services in line with public health restrictions, resulting in the surplus/deficit outlined in the table below: